phred/goStatic/README.md

  * 🆕 Log enabled
  * 🆕 Virtual Hosting
  * (soon) custom 404 pages.

+I'm planning to delete or remix features I don't need such as:
+ * Specify custom response headers per path and filetype [(info)](./docs/header-config.md)

 ## Why?
 Because Caddy2 is too complex, and I don't want to configure yet another instance of Apache or Nginx.
 I like Deno, but I like Go's production-grade standard library HTTP server better.
 Rust is cool but makes fat binaries too.
 Go also makes fat binaries, but this project has a minimal [set of dependencies](./go.mod)